fioprotocol/fio-devhub/_docs/chain/node-build.md

 history-state-db-size-mb = 4000000
 ```

-{% include alert.html type="warning" content="Without the history-index-state-db-size-mb and history-state-db-size-mb settings nodes may stop with a warning about db size being exceeded." %}
+{% include alert.html type="warning" content="Without the history-index-state-db-size-mb and history-state-db-size-mb settings nodes may stop with the warning: Database has reached an unsafe level of usage, shutting down to avoid corrupting the database.
+Please increase the value set for *chain-state-db-size-mb* and restart the process!" %}

 {% include alert.html type="info" content="The `history-per-account` setting will truncate the number of actions stored for an account Given the number of potential internal-actions called in each trace, it may be desirable to decrease this number if the history indexes become too large.
 Otherwise, keeping it at the max is recommended." %}

-### Validating your Node install
+## Validating your API Node

 First, query `get_info` tagainst your node and confirm the `server_version_string` shows the correct version.